Public Policy

 6. Three Letters of Recommendation (submitted with online application): Please follow the instructions on the online application for the online letter of recommendation submission process.
 Three letters are required but we will accept a maximum of four letters.

-7. GRE Scores: For the Fall 2022 application cycle, applicants were required to submit official GRE scores OR a quantitative resume, however the GRE requirement for the Fall 2023 application has not yet been determined.
-Please visit Applying for the MPP for the most up-to-date information regarding the GRE after July 1st.
-The LSAT and GMAT cannot be substituted for the GRE.
+7. GRE Scores: The GRE requirement for the Fall 2025 application is to be determined at this time.
+Please visit Applying for the MPP for the most up-to-date information regarding the GRE after July 15th.
+Please note the LSAT and GMAT cannot be substituted for the GRE.
 Test scores must be less than five years old.
 ETS will not report scores older than five years.
 UC Berkeley's institution code is 4833 (Graduate Programs).
-Reservations for the GRE exam should be made in advance through the GRE's website, or the following:
+Reservations for the GRE should be made in advance through the GRE's website, or the following:

 The Education Testing Service (ETS)